Murray v. Giarratano: Supreme Court decision

 While Virginia has not adopted procedures for securing representation that are as far reaching and effective as those available in other States, no prisoner on death row in Virginia has been unable to obtain counsel to represent him in postconviction proceedings, and Virginia's prison system is staffed with institutional lawyers to assist in preparing petitions for postconviction relief.
 I am not prepared to say that this scheme violates the Constitution.

+The dissenting opinion was authored by Justice John Paul Stevens and joined by three other justices.
 Because all four dissenting justices argued that there was a right to government-appointed counsel in capital postconviction proceedings, and because Kennedy's concurrence also endorsed the existence of this right, some legal commentators have argued that Giarratano did not rule that there was no right to counsel in such proceedings.
 For example, Eric M. Freedman states that "[t]o read Giarratano as holding that states have no obligation to provide postconviction counsel to death row inmates is to misread it.
 On the contrary, five, and perhaps six, Justices plainly believed that states do have such an obligation."